HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 38: May 28, 2020

+**Today's Progress**: Started back on the Flask Portfolio Project, building out the CSS on the home page, its starting to look amazing.
+More Vanilla Javascript practice, completed all but one task on the Bottega Diner Project.
+Completed the Ecommerce UML Diagram.

+**Thoughts:**  Very productive day

+**Link(s) to work:**  [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner), [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech)

 # Day 37: May 27, 2020

 **Today's Progress**: More Vanilla Javascript practice, Completed the Simple Shopping Cart Project.
 Continued refactoring the code in the Bottega Diner project, using Map, Filter, Reduce and Spread operators.